zhengchangsulab/ProSampler/README.md

 In the following context, we use ProSampler.unix as an example.

-If you want to comple the program, just type: g++ -o ProSampler.unix ProSampler.cc
+If you want to compile the program, just type: g++ -o ProSampler.unix ProSampler.cc

-If you want to let the program run, do: chmod +x ProSampler.unix
+If you want to run let the program, type: chmod +x ProSampler.unix

 Now you can run the program "ProSampler" by typing:
 ./proSampler [options]

-As to the two programs, if you type these commands without any input parameter options, you can get a list on how to set the parameters.
+If you type the command without any input parameter option, you will get a menue of how to set the parameters.

 ***************************************************************************************************